Exporting gCADPlus designs for 3D landscape modeling

 - Use a SketchUp Pro which has the ability to import DXF (and DWG) files.

-Take a gCADPlus drawing for an area near the side of a house as shown below and export a graphic into SketchUp.
+Take a gCADPlus drawing for an area near the side of a house or a rear garden as shown below and export a graphic into SketchUp.

 Option 2 and 3